-Members from all of the successful teams from the Chinese, Indian, South African and Canadian competitions will attend a data workshop in September 2017, in Johannesburg, South Africa.
-The teams will develop core approaches to data that will guide data management activities, and will also document roles and responsibilities to ensure that all functions relating to data are clearly articulated, well documented, and conducive to effective review.
-This workshop will be convened jointly by the Secretariat and a Research Committee comprised of leadership from each of the teams.
+Members from all of the successful teams from the Chinese, Indian, South African and Canadian competitions attended a data workshop in September 2017, in Johannesburg, South Africa.
+The teams developed core approaches to data that will guide data management activities, and also documented roles and responsibilities to ensure that all functions relating to data are clearly articulated, well documented, and conducive to effective review.
+This workshop was convened jointly by the Secretariat and a Research Committee comprised of leadership from each of the teams.

 Members from the teams that were successful at the LOI stage of the HeLTI Linked International Intervention Cohort (LIIC) competitions attended a strengthening workshop.
 The purpose of this workshop was to assist the successful applicant teams (both Canadian and participating country members) to discuss and agree to a common study design for the intervention cohorts, including approach to and scope of interventions, as well as to agree on overall project governance systems and principles of collaboration.
 The workshop was convened by CIHR and the WHO, and was held in Geneva, Switzerland, from December 12-16, 2016.

 International Collaborative workshop